Temple Sowerby

 Temple Sowerby is a village and civil parish in Cumbria, northern England.
 It is close to the main east–west A66 road about 8 mi east of Penrith in the Eden Valley.
 At the 2011 census Temple Sowerby was grouped with Newbiggin giving a total population of 528.

 At the centre of the village is the village green surrounded by cottages and houses, the village hall, Church of England primary school and a public house and hotel.
 Just outside the village stands the cricket pitch, a bowling green, the new doctors surgery and the Temple Sowerby garage.
 The National Trust property Acorn Bank is nearby, which dates back to the days of the crusades when a member of the Knights Templar lived there.
 The village's association with the Knights Templar gave it the name 'Temple'.
 Sowerby is Viking for "a homestead with poor soil".

 Transport

 Railway

 Temple Sowerby railway station (now a private house) was on the Eden Valley Railway between Cliburn and Kirkby Thore.

+Bus

+There is one bus route serving the village run by Stagecoach in Cumbria.
+The 563 to Penrith or to Kirkby Stephen via Appleby-in-Westmorland.